-Hello, I am the Chief Patrol Agent of Customs and Border Protection/Border Patrol's Houlton Sector.
-Houlton Sector anchors the country's northeast corner of our border with Canada, encompassing the entire State of Maine.
+The Houlton Sector anchors the northeastern corner of our country's border with Canada and encompasses the entire State of Maine.
 The Border Patrol's main focus is controlling the border area in between the CBP Ports of Entry.
 Thank you for your interest in Houlton Sector and the security of our nation's borders.

 History and Background

 The U.S. Border Patrol was established in Maine on May 28, 1924.
 The Border Patrol in Maine was under the direction of District One, located in Newport, Vermont.
 Houlton Sector consisted of 14 Patrol Inspectors located in Calais, Fort Fairfield, Fort Kent, Houlton, Jackman, Mars Hill, Van Buren and Vanceboro.
 The first Chief Patrol Inspector was Charles Grey.
 Except for the Chief and Houlton Inspectors, all Patrol Inspectors operated out of the Port of Entry within their location.
 Houlton Sector was originally located on Bangor Street; however, in 1940 it was relocated to a temporary building on Park Avenue.
 It remained there until a new facility was constructed in 1965 at its present location at 96 Calais Road, in Hodgdon, Maine.

 Houlton Sector Patrol Inspectors enforced Immigration laws throughout the State of Maine, as well as apprehended illegal liquor smugglers during the Prohibition era.
 Inspectors also routinely checked logging camps in the northwest part of the state to guard against illegal loggers from Canada.
 During World War II, agents assisted in the capture of escaped prisoners from the detention camp established in Houlton, Maine.